2019 Sectional Championship Tournament Host Requirements

 The cost of the questions is $40 for the first team from a school and $35 for each subsequent team.
 Other than this per-team licensing fee, there is no other fee to be paid to NAQT to host a Sectional.
-Teams that qualify for the new school discount cost only $25 for the first team and $20 for each subsequent team.
-Hosts must pay this licensing fee for their own house teams.
+Hosts must also pay this licensing fee for their own house teams.
+The licensing fee for teams that qualify for the new school discount is only $25 for the first team and $20 for each subsequent team.

 SCT hosts must report the starting time of their first round and the ending time of their last round to NAQT along with information about time allocated for lunch and other breaks.
 NAQT will use this information to determine what effect, if any, untimed rounds have on the length of tournaments.

-Important: High school players may not staff (or observe) SCTs.
+Important: High school and middle school players and coaches may not staff (or observe) SCTs.
 (NAQT is expanding the use of the Division II SCT set for spring-semester high school tournaments.)

 The tournament director has the option of providing trophies or other awards to the top teams and individuals.
 NAQT prefers SCTs that provide prizes, but does not expect them to be lavish.